AUCOHL/DFFRAM/Readme.md

 Currently, the can compiler generate the layout of the following configurations:

+> 1RW1R variants are temporarily disabled due to a bug.

 - RAM
   - 32 words with byte write enable (1RW and 1RW1R).
   - 128 words with byte write enable (1RW and 1RW1R).